robin-raymond/zax.io/optional.md

     // ...
 }

-// the `valueOptional` is declared as optional and
+// `valueOptional` is declared as optional and defaults to contain
+// uninitialized memory
-// defaults to not being initialized valueOptional : MyType?
+valueOptional : MyType?
+value : MyType

+value.value1 = 5
+value.value2 = "beans"

 // pass in a optional containing uninitialized data func(valueOptional)     // will print "no value"

 // `value` is copy constructed into `valueOptional` reserved space and the
-// optional now contains valid data valueOptional = value
+// optional value now contains valid data valueOptional = value

-// pass in a optional containing valid data func(valueOptional)     // will print "found value"
+// pass in a optional containing valid data func(valueOptional)     // will print "found value: 5beans"

-// pass a default value for the argument func(:)                 // will print "no value"
+// pass a default instance value for the argument (which is an optional value
+// containing uninitialized memory) func(:)                 // will print "no value"
 ````